Classic Bells > Soapy stuff > Masterbatching lye

 Calculate the recipe.
 Look at the calculated NaOH weight.
 Is the calculated NaOH weight at your target weight?

-My target is 1000 g NaOH.
-I see the calculated NaOH weight for 2000 g of coconut oil is a lot lower than my target NaOH weight.
+I see the calculated NaOH weight for 2000 g of coconut oil is a lot lower than my target NaOH weight of 1000 g.

 If the calculated NaOH weight is not the same as the target weight, increase or decrease the weight of fat and recalculate the recipe.
 Repeat as needed.

-I had to increase the coconut oil weight to 5850 grams before the calculated weight equaled the target weight of 1000 grams NaOH.
+I had to increase the coconut oil weight to 5850 grams to until the calculated NaOH weight equaled my target of 1000 grams NaOH.

 When the calculated NaOH weight is equal to the target weight, you're done.
 Use that weight of NaOH, the calculated weight of KOH, and the calculated weight of water to make your masterbatch.